 the estimated number and type of illustrations, if any;

 the estimated date for completing the entire manuscript;

 if you are sending the proposal simultaneously to other publishers, please let us know.

 The Review Process

-We will review your prospectus internally for up to a month.
-If we decide to pursue it further, we will either send the prospectus out for external review or request the complete manuscript from you.
+We will review your prospectus internally for up to two months.
+Please do not query press staff via phone or email until that time has passed.
+If we decide to pursue your prospectus further, we will either send the prospectus out for external review or request the complete manuscript from you.

 Please note: When we are considering complete manuscripts, we require exclusive review of your book project, given the time and resources needed to provide a comprehensive review.

 A minimum of two outside specialists will review your scholarly work.
 It may take three months or more to find qualified reviewers who have time in their schedule to read closely an entire manuscript.
 Their review typically takes three to four months, depending on, among other things, the complexity and length of the manuscript and the point in the academic year when they receive it to read.
 For example, reviews invariably take longer during the start and end of semesters, when professors are busy attending to, preparing for, or wrapping up their classes.

 When we receive their reviews, three courses of action are possible: